 It is also possible to access the park by hiking in from the rugged Dalton Highway – the closest road to the Gates of the Arctic boundary.
 A hike in this remote and challenging landscape is not to be taken lightly, and it is best to visit one of the park’s visitor centers located in Fairbanks, Coldfoot and Bettles.

 Whichever way you enter the park, be prepared to rely on your own navigation and survival skills, embrace the silence and the solitude, and be surrounded by the larger-than-life, spectacular but unforgiving ancient landscape.
-And if you don’t feel up to the challenge of exploring Gates of the Arctic independently, you can join an organized tour like this one.
+And if you don’t feel up to the challenge of exploring Gates of the Arctic independently, you can join an organized tour.
 Or stay at the luxury fly-in Iniakuk Lake Wilderness Lodge on the edge of the park and use it as your base for exploring the national park.

 Kobuk Valley National Park